Evolution Systems of Measures for Non-autonomous Ornstein-Uhlenbeck Processes with L\'evy noise: Invariant measures and evolution system of measures

 taking values in $\R^{d}$, and where $y,z \in \R^{d}$, $s,t \in \R$, $A,B \in \Li(\R^{d})$, and $Z: \Omega \times \R \to \R^{d}$ is a L\'evy process.

 Let $P_{s,t}$ denote the transition evolution operator of a Markov process $X$ for $f \in B_{b}(\R^{d}).$

-\begin{df} If $P_{s,t} = P_{0, t-s}$ for all $ 0 \leq s \leq t < \infty $, then $X$ is said to be {\it time-homogeneous}.
-In this case we write $P_{0,t}$ as $P_{t}$. \end{df} Since the coefficients $A, z,$ and $B$ in (\ref{OUa}) do not depend on $t$, the solution is a time-homogeneous Markov process, as is shown in \cite{Applebaum09} Theorem 6.4.6, p.
+\begin{definition} If $P_{s,t} = P_{0, t-s}$ for all $ 0 \leq s \leq t < \infty $, then $X$ is said to be {\it time-homogeneous}.
+In this case we write $P_{0,t}$ as $P_{t}$. \end{definition} Since the coefficients $A, z,$ and $B$ in (\ref{OUa}) do not depend on $t$, the solution is a time-homogeneous Markov process, as is shown in \cite{Applebaum09} Theorem 6.4.6, p.
 388.